-^{Code 9} If any of these elements are provided to the relevant person by an introducer, paragraph 9 applies.
-Elements of CDD may be received from more than one source or introducer.
+If any of the abovese elements are provided to the relevant person by a third party (an introducer), paragraph 9 applies.
+Elements of CDD may be received from more than one source or introducer during the establishment of the business relationship.